Statistics from Altmetric.com

 Data are available from the corresponding author.
 The data contain information which could compromise participant privacy and are therefore not publicly available.

 This work was approved by the University of Southampton Research Integrity and Governance Team (ID 53056) and the Caldicott Guardian at University Hospitals Southampton NHS Trust.

 Correction notice This article has been corrected since it first published.
 The funding statement has been updated.

 Contributors NRF: conceptualisation, investigation, writing, project administration.
 HH: data acquisition, investigation, writing, project administration.
 BM: conceptualisation, data analysis, writing, supervision.

-Funding This study was funded by Dunhill Medical Trust (RTF1806\35).
+Funding This research was funded by The Alan Turing Institute under the EPSRC grant EP/N510129/1 and The Dunhill Medical Trust grant RTF1806\35.

 Competing interests None declared.

 Patient and public involvement Patients and/or the public were not involved in the design, or conduct, or reporting, or dissemination plans of this research.